Kavitharini19/Portfolio/README.md

 # Portfolio
-This portfolio contains some sample files to show my technical writing skills.
+This portfolio contains some sample files to showcase my technical writing skills.